 In this case, player B will be getting most of the mobs while player A gets a little simply because there are more spawnable chunks around player B overall.

 Chunk Loader may not work as expected

-Certain Vanilla farm designs utilize portal to bypass the world spawn limits (by transfering mob temporary to the Nether/End to bump down the mob cap in overworld) in order to increase the yeild on the farm.
-On Paper, these types of farm will not function properly due to the entity despawning when there are no player around the exit portal unless you are parking a character on the exit portal.
+Certain Vanilla farm designs utilize portals to bypass the world spawn limits by temporarily transferring mobs to the Nether/End, effectively reducing the mob cap in the overworld and increasing the yield of the farm.
+However, on Minecraft Multiplayer, these types of farms will not function properly due to entities despawning when there are no players around the exit portal, unless you have a player who is near on the exit portal.

 otherside a community made plugin by Kyle!

-We now have an experimental plugin that prevent mobs from despawning upon exiting a portal while no players are near by the exit portal.
+We now have an experimental plugin that prevents mobs from despawning upon exiting a portal when no players are nearby the exit portal.
 Please install the plugin and see if that fixes the farm issues!

 If you do have any issue with the plugin, please head to Kyle's Discord for additional helps!